stefano-regosa-deel/pattern-matching-ts/docs/matchW.md

 ```

 # MatchW
-With this api we don't need to specify via generic the matches or return type since both signatures are inferred within the pipe function.
-The only thing we have to specify in order to implement our pattern matching function is the discriminated union.
+With this api we don't need to specify via generic the match cases or return type since both signatures are inferred within the pipe function.The only thing we have to specify in order to implement our pattern matching is the discriminated union.

 Let's implement our `matchW` pattern-matching against the `fp-ts`  `Option`.